Chester Terrace: Architecture

 All 42 houses are Grade I listed buildings.
 At each end there is a Corinthian arch bearing at the top the terrace's name in large lettering on a blue background, possibly the largest street signs in London.
-Five houses are semi-detached.
-One of these, Nash House (3 Chester Terrace, although the main entrance is in Chester Gate), has a bust of John Nash on its west side, appearing identical to the bust on All Souls Church, Langham Place.
+Five houses are semi-detached with one of these being Nash House (3 Chester Terrace, although the main entrance is in Chester Gate), having a bust of John Nash on its west side, appearing identical to the bust on All Souls Church, Langham Place.

 During the Second World War the Nash buildings around the park, including Chester Terrace, fell into what one newspaper called "a sad state of neglect … caused by bombing and the ravages of time".
 An official report commented "there is not a single terrace which does not give the impression of hopeless dereliction".
 Restoration work followed in the early 1950s.
 The terrace was mainly occupied by government departments during and after the war, but by 1957 the freeholder of the terrace, the Crown Estate, had adopted the policy of returning it, and the other Nash terraces, to private residential use, as recommended ten years earlier in the report of a government committee on the post-war future of the terraces.